 We teach all aspects of the subject from Year 7 through to Year 13.
-We aim to equip all students with the skills necessary to cope with Mathematics as it arises in modern life and to encourage a life-long love and confidence with the subject.
+We aim to equip all students with the skills necessary to cope with mathematics as it arises in modern life and to encourage lifelong love and confidence in the subject.

-Maths is a universal language, which helps to develop students’ numeracy, enables them to solve problems and encourages logical thinking.
+Mathematics is a universal language that helps to develop students’ numeracy, enables them to solve problems and encourages logical thinking.